jessicalgalt jessicasm

 As she was given general anesthesia, Jessica closed her eyes and thought of her family and new baby girl.
 Once she was in a deep sleep, her team put her body on a cardiopulmonary bypass machine to temporarily take over the function of her heart and lungs.

-The only way to reach the tumor was to temporarily remove some of the organs and tissue attached to it.
-First, Dr. Caicedo opened Jessica’s abdomen and removed her liver, detaching it from her inferior vena cava and the tumor that clung onto it.
+The only way to reach the tumor was to temporarily move some of the organs and tissue attached to it.
+First, Dr. Caicedo opened Jessica’s abdomen and exposed and mobilized her liver, detaching it from her inferior vena cava and the tumor that clung onto it.
 Dr. Kundu then did the same with her kidneys and retroperitoneum, the tissue that lines the abdominal walls and holds most of the organs in place.

-Next, Dr. Eskandari removed the inferior vena cava that was consumed by cancer.
-He replaced it with a prosthetic vein that would now do the blood-transporting work of the inferior vena cava for the rest of Jessica’s life.
+Then, Dr. Eskandari and Dr. Caicedo removed the inferior vena cava that was invaded by cancer.
+They replaced it with a prosthetic vein that would now do the blood-transporting work of the inferior vena cava for the rest of Jessica’s life.

 At this point, it was time for the last phase of Jessica’s operation: putting her organs back into their proper places.
-Dr. Caicedo and Dr. Kundu transplanted Jessica’s kidneys, liver and retroperitoneum tissue back into her body and closed up her incision.
+Dr. Caicedo and Dr. Kundu put back Jessica’s kidneys, liver and retroperitoneum tissue and closed up her incision.

 The procedure was an incredible success and Jessica woke up cancer-free.